Phonotonal

 • The Mag Awards

-The magazine is assigned a PO Box and very soon sacks filled with demos start to arrive.
-In July, they celbrate the reader-voted winners of The Mag Awards, hosted by Grant Sharkey and sponsored by Jagermeister.
-The event was covered on the BBC and local radio.
-Xan Phillips plays songs from the winners on his Original 106 radio show.
+The magazine was assigned a PO Box and started to receive post sacks filled with demos.
+In July, they presented an awards show at The Talking Heads in Southampton to celbrate the reader-voted winners of The Mag Awards, hosted by Grant Sharkey and sponsored by Jägermeister.
+The event was covered on the BBC and on local radio.
+Xan Phillips played songs from the winners on his Original 106 radio show.

 The Mag Awards 2007